Jeff Manship: 2009

 Manship began the 2009 season at New Britain, going 6–4, with a 4.28 ERA and 45 strikeouts in 13 starts, before being promoted to the triple A Rochester Red Wings on June 24.
 At Rochester, he went 4–2 with a 3.22 ERA and 30 strikeouts in eight starts.
 On August 12, 2009, Manship had his contract purchased by the Twins when left-handed pitcher Glen Perkins was placed on the disabled list with a shoulder strain.
 Manship was used in relief despite not having done so since college.
 He finished the season appearing in 11 games, 5 of them starts.
 He did not make the Twins 2009 playoff roster.

 2010

 Manship began the 2010 season with the Rochester Red Wings, posing a 2–2 record with a 3.48 ERA and 13 strikeouts in four April starts.
 He was called up to pitch for the Twins on May 1, starting in place of the unavailable Nick Blackburn, who was not with the team for family reasons.
 Manship did not figure in the decision, giving up two earned runs and striking out six in a 5–4 loss to the Cleveland Indians.
 Manship was optioned back to Rochester on May 4, to make room for the return of Blackburn.
-Manship played the majority of the season in AAA, appearing in only 13 games for the Twins.
+Manship played the majority of the season in Triple-A, appearing in only 13 games for the Twins.